BelledonneCommunications/flexisip-account-manager/flexiapi/README.md

 This tool connects to the Flexisip CLI interface and exposes several endpoints to request and manage it.

+## DotEnv configuration

+FlexiAPI relies on [DotEnv](https://github.com/vlucas/phpdotenv) to be configured.
+This configuration can be accessed using the existing `.env` file that can be itself overwritten by an environnement variables.

+Thoses variables can then be set using Docker-Compose, a bash script or a web-server for example.

+If you're installing FlexiAPI from the RPM package you can find the configuration file at `/etc/flexisip-account-manager/flexiapi.env`.

 ## Setup

 Clone the repository, install the dependencies and generate a key.